tracelayer23/tracelayer/docs/02-WHY-EXISTING-SOLUTIONS-FAIL.md

 ## Raw APIs Are Not Enough

-APIs can provide transaction data, logs, balances, token transfers, and contract metadata.
+APIs can provide transaction data, logs, balances, asset transfers, and contract metadata.

-But raw APIs often return low-level data without business or claim context.
+But raw APIs often return low-level data without interpretation or claim context.

 For example, an API may return: